 Crunchy and wonderful these rustic crispy smashed potatoes are the perfect side to any meal.
 Fluffy on the inside and super crispy on the outside they are kind of like fries, but better!
-They are baked in the oven.
+Bake them in the oven and serve alongside an easy vegan wellington and gravy.
 With added garlic and fresh parsley these spuds are full of crunch and flavour.

 It's easy to halve the potato where there is love.old irish saying

 Except when you're loved by me because I don't share my potatoes.
 Sorry.

 I'm calling it.
 I like these crispy smashed potatoes more than fries or chips.
 Whaaaat?
 And this is coming from a person who judges a restaurant entirely based on their ability to make fries.
 Seriously, if you can't make fries how can I trust you to make anything else?

 If I was a baby potato, I would want to be these crispy smashed potatoes when I grow up.
 They are:

 - amazing crispy texture on the outside: you are going to love the crunchy exterior with a soft fluffy inside

 - easy: these potatoes are really easy to make with only a few ingredients